-Wow your baby is about five pounds now so if you wanted to get an idea of what it would be like to have him or her on this side of your belly, simply carry around a bag of sugar, don’t shower for two days and keep asking your husband if he thinks what ‘the baby’ is doing is normal or should you call the doctor.
+Wow, your baby is about five pounds now so if you wanted to get an idea of what it would be like to have him or her on this side of your belly, simply carry around a bag of sugar, don’t shower for two days and keep asking your partner if they think what ‘the baby’ is doing is normal or should you call the doctor.
 That should give you an idea of what the first few weeks are like with an infant.

 Seriously though, this is a good time to talk about those first few weeks if you haven’t done it before because they can be tough.

-This is your first time being a parent and your baby’s first time being a separate person, so there’s a steep learning curve to say the least.
-Oh, let’s also add a tsunami-like wave of hormones that hit you just after giving birth that will often leave you weepy and temperamental – imagine a ramped up PMS with teary long distance ads on loop.
+This is your first time being a parent and your baby’s first time being a separate person, so there’s a steep learning curve, to say the least.
+Oh, let’s also add a tsunami-like wave of hormones that hit you just after giving birth that will often leave you weepy and temperamental – imagine a ramped up PMS with dog reunion videos on loop.

 The best advice that I can give you is to live in the now.
 If you start worrying about sleep habits, baby books, keeping up with a schedule, you’ll drive yourself crazy.
-Just get through the day and do what makes the most sense for you and your family – if that means lying on the couch watching a tv marathon while breastfeeding and eating ice-cream, do it.
+Just get through the day (or hour) and do what makes the most sense for you and your family – if that means lying on the couch watching a Netflix marathon and eating ice cream while cuddling your baby, do it.
 Here’s a post I did on What You Need to Know About Newborns that may help a bit too.

-I always think it’s unfair when people tease first-time moms about being hyper-reactive.
+I always think it’s unfair when people tease first-time parents about being hyper-reactive.
 You don’t know when you can be lax and when you have to snap into action – you’ve never done it before.
-I mean it’s not like you can’t just start over if you fuck up your practice baby.